-As of December 31, 2023, approximately 32% of our investment portfolio was invested in corporate securities (bonds or equity).
-Approximately 88% of companies in our corporate securities portfolio (by market value) voluntarily report Scope 1 (direct) and Scope 2 (indirect; e.g., purchased electricity) emissions.
+As of December 31, 2024, approximately 40% of our investment portfolio was invested in corporate securities.
+Approximately 87% of companies in our corporate securities portfolio (by market value) voluntarily report Scope 1 (direct) and Scope 2 (indirect; e.g., purchased electricity) emissions.
 We have excluded Scope 3 emissions due to the low number of companies that make such emissions data available.
 Since annual GHG emissions data is reported by most companies with a substantial lag after their fiscal year-end, when calculating GHG emissions-related metrics for our year-end corporate securities portfolio, we use companies' most recently reported GHG emissions data available at that time.
-For companies that do not report GHG emissions data, we use estimates from Bloomberg's proprietary GHG emissions estimates model, which uses companies' reported data to build an estimation model for non-reporting companies (about 7% of our corporate securities portfolio by market value).
-We exclude holdings where no emissions information is available (about 5% of corporate securities).
-To calculate an estimate of financed GHG emissions for our corporate securities portfolio as of December 31, 2023, we used company-reported emissions data for fiscal year 2022, as well as Bloomberg's estimates for that year.
+For companies that do not report GHG emissions data, we use estimates from Bloomberg's proprietary GHG emissions estimates model, which uses companies' reported data to build an estimation model for non-reporting companies (about 12% of our corporate securities portfolio by market value).
+We exclude holdings where no emissions information is available (about 1% of corporate securities).
+To calculate an estimate of financed GHG emissions for our corporate securities portfolio as of December 31, 2024, we used company-reported emissions data for fiscal year 2023, as well as Bloomberg's estimates for that year.